coatyio/coaty-js/docs/man/communication-protocol.md

 ### Payload for IoValue Event

 For Coaty-defined IO sources, an IoValue event is published to submit IO values to associated IO actors.
-Such events accept any valid UTF-8 encoded string in JSON format as payload.
+Such events either accept a valid UTF-8 encoded string in JSON format or a binary byte array as payload.
+In the latter case, decoding is left to the application logic of the receiving IO actor.

-Optionally, the payload published by an **external** IO source can be specified as raw data, i.e. arbitrary binary data (byte array).
-Decoding is left to the application logic of the receiving IO actor.
+Likewise, the payload published by an **external** IO source can be either specified as an UTF-8 encoded string in JSON format or as binary data (byte array).
+In the latter case, decoding is left to the application logic of the receiving IO actor.

 ---
 Copyright (c) 2018 Siemens AG.
 This work is licensed under a